Statement of Corporate Governance

 There are two formal Board committees that meet independently of Board meetings and one additional Executive management committee:

 The Audit Committee currently has three members, Andrew Beaden (Chair), David Bailey and Annette Rothwell.
-The Group Finance Director and external auditors attend by invitation.
+The Chief Financial Officer and external auditor attend by invitation.
 The Audit Committee responsibilities include the review of the scope, results and effectiveness of the external audit, the review of the Interim and Annual accounts, and the review of the Group’s risk management and internal control systems.
 The Audit Committee advises the Board on the appointment of the external auditors and monitors their performance.

-The Nomination Committee has two members, Andrew Beaden (Chair) and Annette Rothwell.
-The Nomination Committee meets as required and is responsible for proposing candidates for appointment to the Board, as well as advising on the structure and composition of the Board and succession planning..
+The Nomination Committee has three members, Andrew Beaden (Chair), Annette Rothwell and David Bailey.
+The Nomination Committee meets as required and is responsible for proposing candidates for appointment to the Board, as well as advising on the structure and composition of the Board and succession planning.

-A summary of the attendance at board and committee meetings by the directors who served during the year is set out below.
+A summary of the attendance at board and committee meetings by the directors who served during the financial year ended 30 April 2024 is set out below.

 Board Meetings Audit Committee Remuneration Committee Nomination Committee